 Woven wire (or net) fences in good repair will deter many predators

-are no more than 6 in. apart and horizontal wires spaced 2-4 in.
+are no more than 6 in. apart and horizontal wires spaced 2 to 4 inches

 apart in the bottom portion of the fence.
 Although more expensive

 to install than high tensile electric fences, woven wire fences

 have many advantages and should be considered for perimeter or